-Sue E. Gove, 53, has been a director since 2005.
-She has been the Executive Vice President and Chief Operating Officer of Golfsmith International Holdings, Inc. since September 2008 and has been Chief Financial Officer since March 2009.
+Sue E. Gove, 54, has been a director since 2005.
+She has been the President of Golfsmith International Holdings, Inc. since February 2012 and Chief Operating Officer of Golfsmith International Holdings, Inc. since September 2008.
+She was Executive Vice President from September 2008 through July 2012 and was Chief Financial Officer from March 2009 through July 2012.
 Ms. Gove previously had been a self-employed consultant since April 2006, serving clients in specialty retail and private equity.
 Ms. Gove was a consultant for Prentice Capital Management, LP from April 2007 to March 2008.
 She was a consultant for Alvarez and Marsal Business Consulting, L.L.C. from April 2006 to March 2007.
 She was Executive Vice President and Chief Operating Officer of Zale Corporation from 2002 to March 2006 and a director of Zale Corporation from 2004 to 2006.
 She was Executive Vice President, Chief Financial Officer of Zale Corporation from 1998 to 2002 and remained in the position of Chief Financial Officer until 2003.